by Dennis M. Myers, 03/24/2021

 Miku shook her head.

 "The Perry-Watts Economic Study of 2402."
 He glanced around the room, then lowered his voice.
-"It showed that by reorganizing the economy and giving each person on Luna a single share in a new cooperative, everyone could afford to live off the dividends."
+"It showed that by reorganizing the economy and giving each person on Luna a single share in a new corporation, split the profits evenly, everyone could afford to live off the dividends."

 "Upper class wage.
 Luxury life.
-But no corporations.
+But no other corporations.
 No ultra-wealthy, either."

 Miku swallowed hard.
 "Of course not."